 The first, and most obvious characteristic of the GTS 187 is that she is a fast boat.
 We cranked her up to planing speed in less than 2 seconds.
 Hit 20 mph in 4.2 seconds, and continued right on through 30 in 6.3 seconds.
 There’s a one-quarter turn to the steering, lock to lock.
 This generates the urge to continually crank the wheel all over the water.
 And the GTS 187 is more than happy with that.
 She’ll spin out in the turns, much like a PWC, and then releasing the wheel returns it to the neutral position and she’ll blast off in the next direction.

 She tracks well in the straight and level and in more sedate turns she’ll come around with no adverse effects of chine walking.

 The GTS 187 comes with a custom factory-matched trailer.
 Her storage length on the trailer is 20’9” (9.33 m).
 With a published dry weight of approximately 2,300 lbs.
 (1,040 kgs.) and reported trailer weight of 731 lbs.
 (323 kgs.), the GTS 187 falls well within the towing range of many mid-size trucks and SUVs, making her economical to pull and petite in terms of required storage space.
 The standard single-axle trailer has disc brakes and a swing-away tongue.
 An optional galvanized trailer with GatorHyde is $853 extra.
 A spare tire/wheel is $267.

 Options to Consider

-Options for the GTS 187 include variations on the tow sports package, and it is called the XL Package and it starts at $1,300.
-It includes the bolsters for the bucket seats, snap-in carpet, tilt steering, and stainless steel grab handles among a number of other things.
+Options for the GTS 187 include variations on the tow sports package.
+The XL Package and it starts at $1,233.
+It includes the bolsters for the bucket seats, snap-in carpet, and stainless steel grab handles among a number of other things.
 We recommend these options --

 Note: Dealer prep, taxes, and freight not included.